Cuando calienta el sol (song): Quand le soleil était là

-The song was adapted into French language as "Quand le soleil était là" and was recorded by a great number of artists in French including Bob Azzam, John William, Florence Passy and Rosy Armen (all in 1962), Ginette Ravel (1963), Gloria Lasso.
+The song was adapted into French language as "Quand le soleil était là" and was recorded by a great number of artists in French including Bob Azzam, John William, Florence Passy and Rosy Armen (all in 1962), Ginette Ravel (1963), and Gloria Lasso.

 Other languages

-There are great number of language interpretations including Lola Novakovic as "Zalazak sunca" (in Serbo-Croat).Also Croat singers 'Trio Tividi' and 'Gabi Novak' as "Kad zalazi sunce".
+There are many language interpretations including by Lola Novakovic as "Zalazak sunca" (in Serbo-Croat), and Croat singers Trio Tividi and Gabi Novak as "Kad zalazi sunce".
 There is also a version in Portuguese sung by Marco Paulo titled "Sempre que Brilha o Sol".